Intrusion detection plays an important role in cyber security by alerting organisations to potential malicious activity across networks and devices.

 To highlight the importance of having an appropriate incident response plan in place, the General Data Protection Regulation (GDPR) requires organisations that process any type of personal data to have appropriate controls in place to report breaches to a relevant authority within 72 hours, or risk a large fine.

-Before deploying an intrusion detection system, organisations should consider commissioning an independent risk assessment to better understand their environment, including the key assets requiring protection.
-Being armed with this knowledge will help to ensure that an IDS is properly scoped to ensure that it offers the greatest value and benefits.
+Before deploying an intrusion detection solution, organisations should consider commissioning an independent risk assessment to better understand their environment, including the key assets requiring protection.
+Being armed with this knowledge will help to ensure that their chosen solution is properly scoped to offer the greatest value and benefits.

 Given the challenges of ongoing system maintenance, monitoring and alert investigation, many organisations may wish to consider enlisting a managed service to perform all the heavy lifting.
-A managed IDS service avoids the need to recruit dedicated security personnel, and if necessary, can also include all requisite technology, circumventing the need for upfront capital expenditure.
+A managed intrusion detection service avoids the need to recruit dedicated security personnel, and if necessary, can also include all requisite technology, circumventing the need for upfront capital expenditure.
+Achieving this through a managed detection and response (MDR) service can help to overcome your security challenges by supplying experienced security experts to deploy, configure and monitor network and endpoint detection systems, delivering the security outcomes you need and allowing in-house teams to focus on other important tasks.